 Joint degree students must meet the grading standards of the College of Law and the respective graduate degree program in order to remain in good standing.
 Grades are recorded on the transcript under the college in which the courses are taken, and the combined degree is recorded after graduation.
 Students who are dismissed from either program may be able to continue studies in the other program.
 Students must satisfy the normal program requirements of the other school to receive the degree; no double counting of credits is permitted after a dismissal from one college.

 Students must receive permission from both colleges to take a leave of absence from the joint degree program or to withdraw from the joint degree program.
 A leave of absence is granted for a maximum of one year.
 If a student does not enroll in classes after one year, he or she will be permanently withdrawn from both programs and only may re-enroll by applying to the admission offices of both colleges as a new student.

 For a December graduation, all requirements must be completed at the end of the fall semester and fall quarter.
 For a spring graduation, all non-law requirements must be completed at the end of the spring quarter and all law requirements at the end of the spring semester.
+Students who complete non-law requirements in the spring that they expect to graduate may not have their degrees granted in time to be certified for the July bar exam.
 A student will not be eligible to graduate, cannot be certified for admission to the Bar, and cannot sit for bar examinations until all degree requirements are met and degrees conferred.